Gogyohka Poem Type

 The result will generally be more interesting than if you tried to imitate popular poetry, since it will naturally sound more like your own speaking voice in the reader’s head.

-What Are the Tips for Writing a Gogyohka?
+Tips for Writing a Gogyohka

 pink spiral notebook and pen on desk background